 In the Episcopal Church we believe that in Holy Baptism we are adopted as God’s children, made members of the Christ’s Body the Church, and made inheritors of the Kingdom of God.
-At Saint Andrew’s baptisms are reserved for the Sunday after the Epiphany, the last Sunday of Epiphany, the Easter Vigil, the Day of Pentecost, Trinity Sunday, the Sunday closest to Holy Cross Day (September 14th), and All Saints’ Sunday.
+At Saint Andrew’s baptisms are reserved for the First Sunday after the Epiphany, Last Sunday of Epiphany, Easter Sunday, the Day of Pentecost, Trinity Sunday, the Sunday closest to Holy Cross Day (September 14th), and All Saints’ Sunday.

 Since Holy Baptism is of such importance parents and sponsors of a child for whom the sacrament is desired are required to attend a class on the meaning of baptism, their duties as parents and godparents, and responsibilities of church membership prior to the baptismal celebration.
 An adult who desires to be baptized is required to participate in the congregation’s confirmation class.